imt-mobisyst/pkg-multibot/docs/real.md

 We are using 3 Kobuki robots, each with a Raspberry PI 3B mounted on top and running the drivers (for the motors and the 2D Lidar).
 Each robot is connected (either with a cable or trough the wifi network) to a controller PC (Dell XPS 13 7390) running the high level control (nav2, multi-robot communication etc.).

 > [!NOTE]
-> To run these demos, you'll have to clone the [mb6-space](https://github.com/imt-mobisyst/mb6-space) repository on the PIs, and checkout on the `multibot` branch
+> To run these demos, you'll have to :
+> - clone the [mb6-space](https://github.com/imt-mobisyst/mb6-space) repository on the PIs, and checkout on the `multibot` branch
+> - clone this repository on the operator and controller PCs

 ## Methods